Texas Public Utilities Commission approves order to temporarily suspend utility cuts – Up News Info Dallas / Fort Worth

-The Texas Public Utilities Commission approved an order Thursday that suspends disconnections from water, electricity and sewer services for at least the next six months, according to spokesman Andrew Barlow.
+The Texas Public Utilities Commission approved an order Thursday suspending disconnections from water, electricity and sewer services for at least the next six months, according to spokesman Andrew Barlow.

 "The suspension of disconnections for non-payment and the addition of residential customers to the COVID-19 Electricity Relief Program will end six months after implementation, unless the Commission extends it," the order reads.
 “If the disaster declaration has not been lifted at the end of the six-month period, the COVID-19 Electricity Relief Program may be extended for an additional period based on a reevaluation of the need for the COVID-19 Commission Electricity Relief Program. and based on the status of the disaster declaration. "